SmokinCaterpillar/pypet/doc/source/cookbook/environment.rst

 If all of your data can be handled by dill (probably anything), you can use the config parameter `continuable=True` passed to the :class:`~pypet.environment.Environment` constructor.
-Note that `continuable=True` only works with `use_pool=False` in case of multiprocessing.

-This will create a continue directory (name spacified by you) and a sub-folder with the name ot the trajectory.
+This will create a continue directory (name specified by you) and a sub-folder with the name ot the trajectory.
 This folder is your safety net for data loss due to a computer crash.
 If for whatever reason your day or week-long lasting simulation was interrupted, you can resume it